-How to make the most delicious passion fruit and vanilla cream filling for giant raspberry macarons.
-An egg yolk recipe for macaron lovers.
+How to make a delicious passion fruit and vanilla pastry cream filling for giant raspberry macarons.
+A handy recipe for using up 3 egg yolks.

-Admittedly, picking one or two out has become quicker, thanks to taking around eager testers on my previous chocolate and pastry tours around Saint-Germain in Paris.
-What a responsibility it can be to choose a wide enough variety of fabulous samples without them all floating off into a sugar coma.
+I have seen the proof just what a dilemma it can be, as I've witnessed such eager testers on my previous chocolate and pastry tours around Saint-Germain in Paris.
+What a responsibility it can be to choose a wide enough variety of fabulous samples without them all floating off into a sugar coma in one sitting!

 One of the lighter popular classics is a giant pink macaron garnished with pastry cream and surrounded with fresh raspberries.
-What's more, it's gluten-free.
-However, it's not that easy to cut up into sample pieces!
+What's more, like all Parisian macarons, it's gluten-free.

 As you can imagine, such Parisian pâtisserie temptations are a constant source of exciting inspiration.
 For this dessert classic I replaced the lychee and rose with a zingy passion fruit filling, adding that extra acidic touch to the raspberries.